arcus/education_modules/docker_101/docker_101.md

 @module_structure
 1. Do the first half of the Docker 101 tutorial.
 2. Return to this module to complete the [Docker 101 Quiz](#docker-101-quiz) to check your understanding and consolidate your knowledge.
-3. Read "Ten simple rules for writing Dockerfiles for reproducible data science" by Nüst et al. 2020
+3. Read the article "Ten simple rules for writing Dockerfiles for reproducible data science" by Nüst et al. 2020
-4. Return to this module for the final sections
+4. Return to this module for the [Docker for Research Quiz](#quiz-docker-for-research), and for the final sections of the module.
 @end

 import: https://raw.githubusercontent.com/arcus/education_modules/templates_update/_module_templates/macros.md